 “For God, who said, “Let there be light in the darkness,” has made this light shine in our hearts so we could know the glory of God that is seen in the face of Jesus Christ.”

 He prompts someone to come along and touch your hurting spirit as only He, Jesus could do, and suddenly you see Him!
 He quietly nudges you to discreetly pay for that lady’s shopping, just ahead of you in the supermarket queue – you don’t know her circumstances, but He does.
 Suddenly you’re so aware of His presence that it seems tangible – suddenly you see Him!

-These are just some of the many ways that we see Jesus, every single day; And the many ways we have to reveal Jesus to someone, every single day.
+These are just some of the many ways that we see Jesus, every single day; And the many ways we can reveal Jesus to someone else, every single day.